Roestlab/dia-pasef/doc/source/index.rst

 basic signal-processing (compression, filtering), and simple visualization of the raw data.

-Note:
-* The current documentation relates to the 0.3.3 version of diapysef.
+Note: The current documentation relates to the 0.3.3 version of diapysef.
-* Please acquire the Bruker tdf-sdk through official distributions.
+Note: Please acquire the Bruker tdf-sdk through official distributions.

 .. toctree::
    :maxdepth: 2